Pakistan Ideology: Sources & Content

 To succeed, every movement of this magnitude needs some sort of emotional underpinning to arouse the passions of the general public for ensuring their maximum participation.
 Religion, race, and language have been common battle cries throughout history in this respect.
 However, the use of Islam as a battle cry for the Pakistan Movement was more to do with objective realities than a deliberate choice of the leaders of the movement.

-That’s why the Pakistan Movement, though couched in religious terminology, was a movement by the downtrodden Muslim community of India to safeguard their socioeconomic interests and fulfill their dreams of improving the quality of life in a country where they could live according to their cherished dreams.
+That’s why the Pakistan Movement, though couched in religious terminology, was a movement by the downtrodden Muslim community of India to safeguard their socioeconomic interests and fulfil their dreams of improving the quality of life in a country where they could live according to their cherished dreams.

-To press for their demands, they used the term Two Nations Theory which provided them a moral narrative and political justification for the geographical division of India based on the claims of the Muslims of India of being a separate nation, not a community, and hence entitled to have a separate state.
+To press for their demands, they used the term Two Nations Theory which provided them with a moral narrative and political justification for the geographical division of India based on the claims of the Muslims of India of being a separate nation, not a community, and hence entitled to have a separate state.

 Interestingly, it was their last option, not the first choice as is evident from the acceptance of the Cabinet Mission Plan by the Muslim League when a last-ditch effort was made by the British to leave a united India as their legacy